 The mitogen control tube contains a mitogen (phytohaemogglutin-P), which is a non-specific stimulator of T-cells.
 It is used to assure the patient has a healthy immune status and also serves as a control for correct blood handling and incubation.
 It is used to detect false-negative readings.

 In order for a test to be valid, the mitogen tube must have a gamma interferon value ≥0.5 IU/mL higher than the value of the Nil tube.
 This indicates that the mitogen control, as the positive control, is functioning properly.

 In the example cited above, the mitogen tube value minus the Nil tube value is well above the minimum breakpoint of ≥0.5 IU/mL.

 TB Antigen (red cap)

 The inside of this tube is coated with the M tuberculosis specific antigens described above.

 For a test to be considered positive, the TB antigen tube value minus the Nil tube value must be ≥0.35 IU/mL (FDA cleared breakpoint).
-Low positive values (0.35–0.7 IU/mL) may not repeat as positive; some authorities recommend that the patient be retested to confirm low positive tests.
+Low positive values (0.35–1.0 IU/mL) may not repeat as positive in some patient populations (see below table); some authorities recommend that the patient be retested to confirm low positive tests.